Market update for Q1 FY2018

 09 November 2017

 Qantas Super delivered positive performance in the first three months of the 2018 financial year.
-Here’s what happened in the quarter across global markets, and what it means for your super.
+Here’s what happened in the quarter across global markets.

 China has continued to surprise observers with its economic strength, improving the prospects for a transition to sustainable growth under the leadership of President Xi Jinping.